moodle/devdocs/general/documentation/contributing.md

 We welcome contributions to these developer resources.
 If you've not contributed before and would like to do so, then you may like to look at our list of [good first issues](https://github.com/moodle/devdocs/labels/good%20first%20issue) to get you started.

 If you have domain-specific knowledge in an area which has outstanding documentation then the [`help wanted`](https://github.com/moodle/devdocs/labels/help%20wanted) search may give you some inspiration.

-If you only wish to make a small change, you may want to use the [GitHub Edit interface](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-another-users-repository) and to open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ## Development